-Expungement Attorneys in St. Louis
+Expungement Lawyer in St. Louis

 If you have a criminal conviction lurking in your past, you might be eligible to have that criminal record sealed through an expungement.
 The Missouri expungement laws have expanded making more people eligible for expungement than ever before.
 If you have not recently consulted with an attorney about your right to clear your name and your record under the Missouri expungement laws, now is the time to do so.

 If you qualify, your cases could be expunged by the court within a few months.
 However, you will need to file certain documents with the court and present testimony at a court hearing:

 - First, you must file a petition for expungement in the Circuit Court of the County in which your prior crime was prosecuted.
 A petition is a court document where we tell the judge you qualify for an expungement, name the entities (otherwise known as "Respondents") we believe have records of your prior criminal record, and ask the judge to order those entities seal your criminal record.

 - Next, a copy of your petition and a notice of your expungement hearing will be served on anyone we allege has possession of your criminal record.
 By law, they have at least 30 days to respond to our petition, so your expungement hearing is scheduled out into the future to ensure that happens.

 - Finally, once everyone has been given notice and a chance to respond to our petition, we will have an expungement hearing in front of a circuit judge.
 The judge will determine whether you qualify for an expungement under the law and whether it is in the interest of the public welfare to grant you the expungement.
 If all goes according to plan, your record will then be ordered sealed.

 How to Know if You Qualify for an Expungement